marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 - `EmployeeBirthdayViewModel` is unstable.
 It depends on both `EmployeeRepository` or `Employee`, and any change will directly affect it.
 - The usage of `LocalDate.now()` as a static function makes it challenging to replace during testing.

-Rather than coupling our feature with the `EmployeeRepository` and `Employee` data model, let's aim for loose coupling and invert the control.
+Rather than coupling our feature with the `EmployeeRepository` and `Employee` data model, let's aim for loose coupling and [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control).

 ### Function as an Interface